Portillo-stephanie/faces_tutorials/tutorial_face.md

 ```

-## Part 5

-After, slowly create the sad face by adding the eyes, then nose, and sad mouth.
+5. After, slowly create the sad face by adding the eyes, then nose, and sad mouth.
 ```blocks
 basic.forever(function () {
     basic.showLeds(`